mvanderkamp/westures/readme.md

 ![Rotate Gesture](http://demos.zingchart.com/assets/zingtouch-docs/rotate.gif)

-A Rotate is detected when the use has two inputs moving about a circle on the edges of a diameter.
+A Rotate is detected when:
+ * the user has two inputs moving about a circle on the edges of a diameter.
+ * the user has one input moving in a circular motion around the center point of the bound target element.

 #### Example
 ```js